hirusha-adi/hirusha/docs/linux/window-managers/i3wm.md

 ### Basic Customization

-There are 3 modes my default: `window`, `run`, and `ssh`.
-You can keep track of your ssh connections and quickly make connections, but we will not be adding ssh.
+By default, rofi offers three modes: `window`, `run`, and `ssh`.
+While you can keep track of your SSH connections and quickly make connections, we won't be adding the SSH mode here.

-I will also increase the font size and the font.
-Keep the `timeout` and `filebrowser` settings as it is.
-Refer to the [docs](https://davatorium.github.io/rofi/CONFIG/) if you want to change something without breaking it.
+We will increase the font size and change the font.
+The `timeout` and `filebrowser` settings can be left as they are.
+Refer to the [documentation](https://davatorium.github.io/rofi/CONFIG/) for more customization options.

-You will see a lot of configuration settings commented out, these are the default settings. you can customize what ever you want as you wish but we will not be doing a lot of this since we will be [installing theme](#themes)
+You will see a lot of configuration commented out, these are the default settings.
+Feel free to customize anything.

 ```rasi
 configuration {